 Measures the extent to which own source revenues make up total revenues.
 This is a gauge for how much flexibility the City has to deal with changing revenue sources.
-For 2018 and 2019 this graph shows that sale of services revenues consistently made up 38% of total revenues.
-In 2020 this ratio decreased to 34% as many sources of non-tax revenue decreased due to COVID-19 public health restrictions and travel advisories resulting in decreases in air travel, public transit, and use of recreational facilities.
+In 2021 this ratio increased to 37.57%.
+2021 was a standout year for new development, which meant significantly elevated development related revenues, also many sources of non-tax revenue slowly increased after COVID-19 public health restrictions and travel advisories were lifted.

 The graph below shows the same data, but with airport revenue removed.
 This measure gives a clearer comparative ratio as most British Columbia municipalities do not have a city-owned airport or the associated airport revenue.
-While we still see a small decrease from 2019 to 2020, the effect is much less pronounced than that in the chart above.
-The small decrease below is primarily due to the completion of the SEKID project and the associated decrease in grant revenue tied to that project.
+The trend is similar as above and we see an increase from 2020 to 2021.
+This graph shows that the rebound of revenues is along a similar trend without Airport revenues included as is with Airport revenues included.
+One interesting thing to note is that we have bounced back to be above pre pandemic levels of own source revenue in 2021 when we remove Airport revenues.